quy267/ChatForFireBase/README.md

 # ChatForFireBase
-Use FireBase for create Chat App
+Use FireBase for create Simple Chat App